2025 “Discover Japan – Luxury ‘Autumn Colours Spectacle’ Cuisine & Culture Experience”

 HOW TO BOOK

-As accommodation and travel continue to be at their premium in Japan following its reopening to the world, due to the limited rooms available at our selected hotels, bookings must be secured by 10 December 2024 so that we can confirm them with our accommodation providers.
+As accommodation and travel continue to be at their premium in Japan following its reopening to the world, especially during their peak Autumn (November) and Cherry Blossom (March) seasons.
+Due to the limited rooms available at our selected hotels, bookings must be secured by 01 April 2025 so that we can confirm them with our accommodation providers.
 We trust this meets with your understanding.

 Booking Deposit: